Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 }

 static_cast<uint32_t>(gpio_mode) converts the value of our custom enum class Mode back to the uint32_t integer expected by the HAL library.
-This design maintains type safety (you can't accidentally pass a Pull value to the Mode parameter—the compiler will error out) while seamlessly interfacing with the HAL library's C API.
+This design maintains type safety (you can't accidentally pass a Pull value to the Mode parameter, the compiler will error) while seamlessly interfacing with the HAL library's C interface.

-First, it iterates through the 16 bits in the Pin field, finding all bits with a value of 1.
+First, it iterates through the 16 bits in the Pin field, finding all bits set to 1.
 For GPIO_PIN_13, only bit 13 is 1.

 Then, it determines which register the pin's configuration bits reside in based on the pin number.
-The STM32F1 rule is: Pin 0 through Pin 7 are in CRL (Port Configuration Low Register), and Pin 8 through Pin 15 are in CRH (Port Configuration High Register).
+The STM32F1 rule is: Pin 0 to Pin 7 are in CRL (Port Configuration Low Register), Pin 8 to Pin 15 are in CRH (Port Configuration High Register).
 PC13's number is 13, which is greater than 7, so its configuration is in CRH.

 Each pin occupies 4 configuration bits in CRH.
-For Pin 13, these 4 bits are bits 20 through 23 of CRH (bit[23:20]).
-HAL_GPIO_Init() first clears these 4 bits to zero—wiping the previous configuration—and then fills in the new configuration based on the Mode and Speed values.
+For Pin 13, these 4 bits are bits 20 to 23 of CRH (bit[23:20]).
+HAL_GPIO_Init() first clears these 4 bits—erasing the previous configuration—and then fills in the new configuration based on the Mode and Speed values.

-Specifically for our configuration: Mode is push-pull output (CNF=00), and Speed is 2MHz (MODE=10), so the 4-bit value filled into CRH is 0010, which is binary 0010.
-Internally, HAL_GPIO_Init() first reads the current value of CRH, uses a mask to clear bits 20 through 23, ORs in the new 4-bit value, and finally writes it back to CRH.
+Specifically for our configuration: Mode is push-pull output (CNF=00), Speed is 2MHz (MODE=10), so the 4-bit value filled into CRH is 0010, which is binary 0010.
+HAL_GPIO_Init() internally reads the current value of CRH, uses a mask to clear bits 20 to 23, ORs the new 4-bit value in, and writes it back to CRH.

-If the Pull field is not GPIO_NOPULL, the function will also manipulate the corresponding bit in the ODR (Port Output Data Register).
-Pull-up corresponds to setting the bit in ODR, and pull-down corresponds to clearing it.
-However, our Pull here is GPIO_NOPULL, so this step is skipped.
+If the Pull field is not GPIO_NOPULL, the function also performs an extra operation on the corresponding bit of ODR (Output Data Register).
+Pull-up corresponds to setting the ODR bit, pull-down corresponds to clearing it.
+However, since our Pull is GPIO_NOPULL, this step is skipped.

-After this sequence of operations, PC13 transitions from "floating input" to "2MHz push-pull output."
+After this operation, PC13 changes from "floating input" to "2MHz push-pull output."
 It is now ready to receive our instructions to output high and low levels.

 The True Face of GPIO_PIN_13: Tracing a Macro's Journey

-Let's temporarily step away from the application layer and trace the complete path of the GPIO_PIN_13 macro from definition to use, seeing how it step by step becomes a tangible signal change on the chip.
+Let's temporarily step away from the application layer and trace the full path of the GPIO_PIN_13 macro from definition to use, seeing how it step-by-step becomes a tangible signal change on the chip.

-The story begins in the HAL library's header file stm32f1xx_hal_gpio.h.
+The story begins in the HAL library header file stm32f1xx_hal_gpio.h.
 There, we find this line of definition:

-Why does the HAL library go to such lengths to use a bitmask instead of a simple integer ID?
+Why does the HAL library go to such trouble to use bitmasks instead of simple integer numbers?
 The answer lies in efficiency.
-In embedded development, we frequently need to manipulate multiple pins simultaneously—lighting up two LEDs at once, or reading the state of four buttons at the same time.
-If the Pin field were just an integer, we could only operate on one pin at a time, requiring a loop to handle multiple pins.
-With a bitmask, a single call can process multiple pins, because the bitwise OR operation naturally supports multi-selection:
+In embedded development, we often need to manipulate multiple pins simultaneously—lighting two LEDs at once, reading the status of four buttons.
+If the Pin field were just an integer, we could only operate on one pin at a time, requiring a looped call to operate on multiple.
+With bitmasks, one call handles multiple pins because bitwise OR operations naturally support multi-select:

 // 同时配置Pin 0和Pin 13